alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 In this quickstart, you'll create groups of three virtual networks (manually, and dynamically) and use Azure Virtual Network Manager to apply a mesh network topology on them.
 Then, you'll verify if the connectivity configuration got applied.

+> [!IMPORTANT]
+> Azure Virtual Network Manager is currently in public preview.
+> This preview version is provided without a service level agreement, and it's not recommended for production workloads.
+Certain features might not be supported or might have constrained capabilities.
+> For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ## Prerequisites

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).